kpsdev1/Treats-Sweet-Shop/README.md

 **EPIC | Navigation**
 - As a User I can easily navigate around the site so that I can view different pages and sections on the site.
+- As a User I can Search the site for a product so that I can find what I'm looking for.

 **EPIC - Registration & Login / Logout**